burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. The logical operators `&&` and `||` are called short-circuit evaluation due to their behavior of evaluating subexpression in the chain of logical operations only when needed for the logic expression evaluation.
 However, the bitwise operators `&` and `|` do not short-circuit.

-2. The difference between the two pointers at the level of the C/C++ languages is measured in terms of elements, not in terms of bytes.
+2. The difference between the two pointers at the level of the C and C++ languages is measured in terms of elements, not in terms of bytes.

 3. In nested statements, an `else` always belongs to the nearest preceding `if`.
 The potential confusion here is known as the *dangling else problem*.